bytehala/android-mqtt-quickstart/README.md

 The eclipse sources can be found at: https://github.com/eclipse/paho.mqtt.java

-(Honestly, when I made an MQTT app for a client, I just built on top of this sample project.)
+Honestly, when I made an MQTT app for a client, I just built on top of this sample project.

+# Word of Warning
+This app was made in 2015-2016, and is a demo of how to use the Eclipse MQTT Libraries, not how to code in Android.

+Architecture components are a thing now, and I strongly advise the use of ViewModel and LifecycleHook.